amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/README.md

  ReactomePA (enrichment analysis)

 # [RNA-Seq-DGE.R](https://github.com/amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/blob/master/RNA-Seq-DGE.R) is the R script.
+#  [RNA-Seq-DGE.rmd](https://github.com/amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/blob/master/RNA-Seq-DGE.rmd) used to create output of the script shown in [the PDF file here](https://github.com/amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/blob/master/RNA-Seq-DGE.pdf).

+No significant enrichment found from the demo example, so enrichments plots are empty or commented.

 # Note:
 Enrichment analysis is based on  Deseq2.
 However, users may be interested in considering only those genes that are commonly differentially expressed between DEseq2 and EdgeR.